The Problem: Infinite Options, Zero Direction

 Here's how to find the right gain level:

 Most players set the gain way too high.
 On a modeler, a gain setting of 5-6 often sounds like a real amp cranked to 8.
-This is because modelers don't have the physical speaker interaction and room volume that eat up some of a real amp's perceived gain.
+(If your tone still sounds harsh after backing off the gain, see why your modeler tone sounds fizzy.)
+Modelers don't have the physical speaker interaction and room volume that eat up some of a real amp's perceived gain.
 Dial back further than you think you need to.

-The guitar volume test: With your amp gain set, roll your guitar volume knob from 10 down to 7.
+The guitar volume test: With your amp gain set, roll your guitar volume knob from 10 down to about 7.
 Does the tone clean up noticeably?
 If yes, your gain is in a good range.
 If the tone stays equally distorted regardless of your volume knob, you probably have too much gain.
+Quick check, very reliable.

 Step 3: EQ to Taste (Cut Before Boost)